GSA/digitalgov.gov/content/post/2017-04-20-oip-seeks-your-participation-in-the-development-of-the-national-foia-portal.md

 date: 2017-04-20 2:05:13 -0400
 title: 'OIP Seeks Your Participation in the Development of the National FOIA Portal'
-summary: 'The Office of Information Policy (OIP) is pleased to announce its collaboration with GSA&rsquo;s 18F team on the development of a National FOIA Portal.
+summary: 'The Office of Information Policy (OIP) is pleased to announce its collaboration with GSA’s18F team on the development of a National FOIA Portal.
 This is the next step in a long line of OIP initiatives working towards a National FOIA Portal going back to 2010 with the launch of FOIA.gov.
 Most recently, the FOIA'
 authors: [office-of-information-policy-doj]
 categories:
   - Managing Digital